– Carma Spence

 I am fiercely committed to supporting my clients as they unleash their inner speaking superhero and boldly communicate their message with confidence.
 My superpower is to help my clients see what is possible for them and guiding them on the journey from where they are to where they want to be, Vanquishing the Mind Goblins of self-doubt, self-sabotage and second-guessing that keep them stuck.

 If you are introverted, shy, possibly even socially awkward (dare I say a geek or nerd?) and struggle to speak before groups (no matter how small) … if you avoid speaking even though it could earn you a promotion or more business … then I can help.

-You see like I shared above, I was once like you.
+You see as I shared above, I was once like you.

 My Public Speaking Hero’s Journey

 When I was in High School, it was required to take a speech class during your Junior year.
 I dreaded it.
 I was shy, introverted and bullied.
 The last thing I wanted to do was stand up before my classmates and speak.

 But I did.
 Luckily for me, my father, who was a teacher, helped coach me on my assignments.
 Apparently, I did fairly well.
-At the end of the course, my teacher invited me to join the Speech Team my Senior year.
+At the end of the course, my teacher invited me to join the Speech Team during my Senior year.

 I was shocked.